Appleooo/Paceholder/README.md

 # Paceholder

-## Setup
+## Installation
-1. Packages need to be installed on your local environment: use Homebrew to intall Node, Watchman, React Native CLI, cocoapos
+Packages need to be installed on your local environment: use Homebrew to intall Node, Watchman, React Native CLI, cocoapos

 ```bash
 $ brew install node